Science fiction like Ready Player One describes ‘the Metaverse’ both as a destination and dystopic process of capture and control.

 We discuss how this can create entirely new wealth in a purely virtual sense but which puts bread on the table and roofs over people’s heads.
 And whilst play-to-earn is nothing new it is now going mainstream where ‘play as work’ and innumerable variations including; hold to play, share or curate to earn and play for keeps, could become the primary income for hundreds of millions of people as a form of financial emancipation rather than digital feudalism.

 Finally, we address in combination an increasing top down mandate by governments to limit the power of social platforms like Facebook and other various Web 2 platform monopolies from an antitrust perspective but also from a Data Trade and abuse motive create an additional and powerful force to unbundle platforms.

-However we warn The Open Metaverse can not be misunderstood to be panacea for the world’s ills nor a utopia without its problems.
+However, we warn The Open Metaverse can not be misunderstood to be a panacea for the world’s ills nor a utopia without its problems.

 We invite you to read the full paper and feedback back to us your thoughts and consider this paper as a first pass at trying to make sense of the Metaverse.
 We look forward to discussing and iterating on it with you and would like to thank and acknowledge all of the contributors that helped us arrive at this initial understanding.